Havoc Demon Hunter Best Legendaries in Shadowlands — Shadowlands 9.2

 These are our recommended Raiding legendary powers.
 Most of these selections have a leaning toward being able to perform well in single-target situations, but gain AoE without sacrificing that.
 Ones that excel in some situations still earn their place, though.

-- Burning Wound, as of Patch 9.0.5, serves as the best single-target option that can also scale up against lower-target-count AoE as well.
-It is extremely consistent, and on average will outperform other options making it a great craft for raiding.
+- Burning Wound serves as a strong single-target option that an also scale up against lower-target-count AoE as well due to the strength of Growing Inferno.
+It is extremely consistent, and makes it a good universal craft.